-Evaluations enable our office to better plan future faculty-led programs as well as providing feedback to the APLs.
-Our office will provide a manila envelope with the faculty-led program evaluations prior to program departure.
+Evaluations enable the OSA to better plan future faculty-led programs as well as providing feedback to the APLs.
+The OSA will provide a manila envelope with the faculty-led program evaluations prior to program departure.
 These evaluations are anonymous to encourage honest feedback.
 It is best to have students complete these evaluations on the return portion of the program, preferably on the flight home.
-Upon completion, the APLs will collect the evaluations and return them in the sealed manila envelope to our office.
+Upon completion, the APLs will collect the evaluations and return them in the sealed manila envelope to the OSA.